UM-Applied-Algorithms-Lab/FindViralStrains/README.md

 bash build.sh
 ```

-Then set up your own working enviroment, I would use our CondaTemplate.yml file, along with the
+Then set up your own working enviroment, I would use our environment.yml file, along with the
 command below.
-As written, this will create an environment called `your_env_name`---you can change this by editing
+As written, this will create an environment called `FindViralStrains`---you can change this by editing
-the first line of `CondaTemplate.yml`.
+the first line of `environment.yml`.

 ```
-conda env create -f CondaTemplate.yml
+conda env create -f environment.yml
 ```

 Once you have build list and verified that all packages are successfully installed you can move on to